gmateesc/rpx/README.md

 The reveres proxy is located between multiple clients and one or more instances of a downstream service.

+The reverse proxy provides the following features:

+- it supports HTTP version is 1.1 and messages encoded in JSON;

-- The reverse proxy supports multiple downstream services with multiple instances;
+- it supports multiple downstream services with multiple instances;

-- Downstream services are identified using the Host Http header.
+- downstream services are identified using the Host Http header.

 The reverse proxy implements the following flow: